 It is a great pleasure for me to Chair the Organising Committee of the 102nd Annual Meeting of the British Association of Dermatologists, which will be delivered in person, but have the content available on the virtual platform post meeting.

 Following feedback from all participants of the last two virtual meeting, delegate and sponsors alike, we are delighted to return in 2022 to a physical in person meeting.
 We are returning to Glasgow, which last hosted our annual meeting in 2014.
 The BAD Officers and the BAD Conference & Events committee have taken on board the positive feedback from the last two virtual meetings and would like to offer all physical attendees the opportunity to access all the conference content, after the meeting.
-There will also be a virtual registration option for those attendees unable to join us live in Glasgow.
 We do of course hope that as many of you as possible can attend in person in July 2022 and we look forward to seeing you all.

 Please check this website to keep up to date with the programme, abstract submissions and sponsoring companies.
 We hope that you will all enjoy the excellent programme we have planned and benefit from this hybrid approach as our Annual Meeting evolves for our ever changing times.